 Temple Square – If you're a member of the Church of Jesus Christ of Latter-day Saints, or just interested in learning more about local history and culture, Temple Square welcomes families and is always free.
 You can take a tour, enjoy the gardens, walk around the temple, explore interactive exhibits, watch movies or catch an organ recital or Tabernacle Choir practice during your visit.

 Family History Library – This library across the street from Temple Square houses the largest collection of family history resources in the world.
 All of it is free for your use.
-Staff and volunteers are on hand to help you get started or solve the mysteries in your family tree.
-This museum is especially good for older children and teens who will be able to log in on their own and participate in research.
+There are lots of fun high-tech activities that can connect you with your family on the main level.
+These are fun and fascinating for kids and adults.

 Conference Center – The Conference Center to the north of Temple Square is a massive auditorium that holds more than 20,000 people.
 It also has a theater, rooftop garden, waterfall and an extensive collection of art.
 If you haven't seen it in person, you should.
 Free tours are given daily.